-NCAA Division II – An athlete must not have participated in more than two contests or 20 percent of their season schedule (whichever is greater).
+NCAA Division II – For seasons prior to Fall 2017, an athlete must not have participated in more than two contests or 20 percent of their season schedule (whichever is greater).
 For Division II, unlike Division I and Division III, it’s possible for an athlete to appear in competition after the midpoint of the season and still qualify for a medical hardship waiver.

 NAIA – There is a specific limit for each sport in the NAIA that applies to a hardship request.
-For example, the limit (which has been increased for some sports for the 2015-16 academic year) is 11 games for baseball, but 6 dates of competition in softball (since they often play doubleheaders).
+For example, the limit (which was increased for some sports starting in the 2015-16 academic year) is 11 games for baseball, but 6 dates of competition in softball (since they often play doubleheaders).
 It is possible for an NAIA athlete to participate after the midpoint of the season and still qualify for a hardship waiver, but if the athlete competes after being examined by a physician for their injury or illness, their opportunity for a waiver is nullified.

-NJCAA – Junior college athletes must not have participated in more than two contests or 20 percent of their maximum allowed season schedule (whichever is greater) and not after the halfway point of the season.
+NJCAA – Junior college athletes at an NJCAA college must not have participated in more than 20 percent of their maximum allowed season schedule and not after the halfway point of the season.

 Here’s another example of a call I have received: “What if my daughter had surgery, but the coach was redshirting her anyway and she never played in a game last season?
 Is it necessary to request a medical hardship waiver for last season?